 It is not recommended that you treat a finger dislocation at home.
 A visit to your doctor or the emergency department is usually necessary.

-- If you have a jammed finger, the finger will swell.
+- If you have a dislocated finger, the finger will swell.
 To prevent further injury to the finger, immediately remove any jewelry, such as rings.

 Medical Treatment for a Dislocated Finger